 We all need to dress in a manner that is contextually appropriate, non-distracting and inoffensive to help create a positive learning environment.

-- not contain language or messages that are indecent
+- do not contain language or messages that are indecent

-- not transparent and therefore do not display underwear
+- are not transparent and therefore do not display underwear

 - completely cover all underwear.